stummjr/doc.scrapinghub.com/dash.rst

 The `Scrapinghub Dashboard`_ (or *Dash* for short) allows you to control and monitor your spiders, as well as other Scrapinghub services such as Crawlera.

-When you login to dash, you go to your home page (also known as your profile page).
+When you login to Dash, you go to your home page (also known as your profile page).
 There you can see all your Scrapy Cloud projects and Crawlera users:

 .. image:: _static/dash-home.png
    :width: 500px